openenclave/openenclave/tcps/README.md

 enclave project, where the enclave DLL will be placed.
 7. Find the EDL file in the application project in the Solution Explorer window and repeat step 3 here to update the command line to use oeedger8r.
-7. \[Temporary step, will go away before end of October 2018\] Copy the TcpsCalls.edl node in the Solution Explorer window to your application project.
-Then edit the project properties to update the "Command Line" value to have --untrusted instead of --trusted.
 8. In the enclave project, add implementations of the ecall(s) you added.
 You will need to include <openenclave/enclave.h> and
 <_YourEDLFileName_\_t.h> for your ecalls.